 Using Field Guides

-Field guides, whether in print or digital, are great resources for learning bird songs.
-Many guides include phonetic descriptions or links to audio recordings, helping you verify the songs you hear and learn more about the birds themselves.
+Whether print or digital, field guides are great for learning bird songs.
+Many guides include phonetic descriptions.
+They also provide links to audio recordings.
+These resources help you verify the songs you hear.
+You can learn more about the birds themselves.

 With time and practice, you’ll find yourself tuning in more and more to the symphony of bird songs around you.
 Happy listening!